-- The output voltage will be adjusted until the measured load power equals the power set point. - When enabled, the output voltage cannot be manually changed. - Will disable current tracking - The voltage will not be adjusted until the phase tracking is locked, i.e. there is less than 10 degrees difference between the measured phase and the phase set point.
+- The output voltage will be adjusted until the measured load power equals the power set point. - When enabled, the output voltage cannot be manually changed. - Will disable current tracking. - The voltage will not be adjusted until the phase is within 10 degrees of the phase set point.